-In most elderly adults, aortic stenosis is caused by a buildup of calcium (a mineral found in your blood) on the valve leaflets.2 Over time this causes the leaflets to become stiff, reducing their ability to fully open and close.
+In most elderly adults, aortic stenosis is caused by a build-up of calcium (a mineral found in your blood) on the valve leaflets.
+Over time, this causes the leaflets to become stiff, reducing their ability to fully open and close.

 A normal aortic valve contains three leaflets.
-But sometimes people are born with an aortic valve that has one, two or four leaflets.
-When defects are present, the aortic valve may leak and cause valve problems.
+But sometimes people are born with an aortic valve that has one, two, or four leaflets.
+When defects are present, the aortic valve may leak and this can cause valve problems.

-Sometimes strep throat can lead to rheumatic fever and scar tissue to form within the heart.
+Sometimes strep throat can lead to rheumatic fever which can cause scar tissue to form within the heart.
 When this happens, the aortic valve may not be able to open and close as it normally should.

 Some people may develop inflammation and scar tissue after receiving radiation therapy.
 This can make the aortic valve stiff and unable to function properly.

-Aortic stenosis is a progressive disease, which means it will get worse over time.
-Because of this, doctors will typically measure it as mild, moderate or severe aortic stenosis.
+Living life to the fullest is important to you.
+But aortic stenosis can interrupt your golden years if it goes undetected and untreated.
+That’s because it is a progressive disease and will get worse over time.
+Doctors will typically measure the disease as mild, moderate, or severe aortic stenosis.
 The stage of aortic stenosis depends on how damaged your aortic valve is.

-In the mild and moderate stages of aortic stenosis, the decrease in blood flow is usually not significant enough to cause outward symptoms.3 In fact, many people are unaware they have the condition or may be told they have a heart murmur during a routine checkup.
+In the mild and moderate stages of aortic stenosis, the decrease in blood flow is usually not significant enough to cause outward symptoms.
+In fact, many people are unaware they have the condition or may be told they have a heart murmur during a routine check-up.

-The American College of Cardiology and American Heart Association recommend that people with mild aortic stenosis get an echocardiogram every 3-5 years and people with moderate aortic stenosis get an echocardiogram every 1-2 years.5
+Before your symptoms get severe, have the courage to ask your doctor for an echochardiogram — a simple test that can tell you how well your heart valves are working.
+The American College of Cardiology and American Heart Association recommend that people with mild aortic stenosis get an echocardiogram every 3-5 years and people with moderate aortic stenosis get an echocardiogram every 1-2 years.4

 U.S. Census Bureau, Population Division.
 June 2015.